hexchat/documentation/building.rst

 .. _Homebrew: http://mxcl.github.com/homebrew/

-Download the `testing package`_ which is prepared for Homebrew compilation (basically a clone of Git HEAD with *./autogen.sh* ran on Debian 6).
+Download the `testing package`_ which is prepared for Homebrew compilation (basically a clone of Git HEAD with *./autogen.sh* run on Debian 6).
 Extract it and run the following commands:

 .. _testing package: http://dl.hexchat.org/hexchat/osx/hexchat-2.9.4-mac.tar.gz